 Even a few commanders partook in such ‘reveling’ before serious battlefield encounters.
 Xenophon mentions how Spartan king Kleombrotos I and his officers drank too much in their council before the disastrous Battle of Leuctra.

-On the other hand, it should also be noted that ariston was the crucial time when many commanders also ‘soberly’ planned out their moves that involved the formation and maneuvers of the collective host of his army.
+On the other hand, it should also be noted that ariston was the crucial time when many commanders also ‘soberly’ planned out their moves that involved the formation and maneuvers of their army.

-In other words, a hoplite charge was often not successful because the citizen-soldiers tended to break their ranks (and disperse) even before starting a bold maneuver.
+In other words, a frenzied hoplite charge (as opposed to a purposeful advance) was often not successful because the citizen-soldiers tended to break their ranks (and disperse) even before starting a bold maneuver.
 As a result, the army that held its ground often emerged victorious – thus exemplifying how morale was far more important than sheer strength in numbers (which alludes to why the Spartans were considered lethal on the battlefield).